What They Do: Dental assistants provide patient care, take x rays, recordkeeping and schedule appointments.

 Most dental assistants work full time.
 Some may work evenings or weekends.

-As the large baby-boom population continues to age and as people keep more of their original teeth than in previous generations, the need to maintain and treat teeth will lead to continued increases in the need for dental care.
+The large baby-boom population continues to enter older age groups, which typically have more problems related to oral health than younger people do.
+In addition, people keep more of their original teeth now than in previous generations, leading to continued increases in the need for dental care to maintain and treat teeth.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.